gardener/gardener/docs/proposals/shoot-control-plane-migration/README.md

 ### Backup and Restoration

-The backup and restoration of the following resources that are currently not stored in the shoot apiserver/etcd is not covered by the reuse mentioned above.
-Resources such as below.
+The backup and restoration of the following resources that are currently not stored in the shoot apiserver/etcd is not covered by the [reuse](#reuse) mentioned above.

 * Resources from the shoot namespace in the seed.
   * Terraform resources such as configmaps and secrets.